I talk to hardware engineers every week who are designing new power stages. The same question comes up again and again: “Should I go SiC or GaN?”

 SiC lead times are longer.
 The industry is transitioning from 150mm to 200mm wafers, which creates temporary capacity friction.
 Expect 16–26 weeks for automotive-grade SiC MOSFETs from Wolfspeed, Infineon, STMicro, or onsemi.
 Budget accordingly.

 GaN lead times are shorter.
-GaN-on-Si devices leverage mature silicon wafer infrastructure.
+GaN-on-Si devices ride on mature silicon wafer infrastructure.
 Lead times typically run 8–16 weeks, and Infineon’s move to 300mm GaN-on-Si production is driving costs down rapidly.
 The supply base includes EPC, Navitas, Texas Instruments, and Infineon.

 The One Thing to Watch: Vertical GaN